aws-samples/aws-media-services-simple-vod-workflow/11-VODMediaTailor/README.md

 1. Click on **Yes, Edit** button.

 1. Double-check the precedence of the caching behavior as this matters.
-Your primary precedence should be the MediaTailor origin (precedence 0), followed by the MediaStore origin (precedence 1), and lastly by the ads origin (which is at Precedence 2 and is the Default).
+Your primary precedence should be the MediaTailor origin (precedence 0), followed by the S3 origin (precedence 1), and lastly by the ads origin (which is at Precedence 2 and is the Default).
 If this is not the precedence reflected, select one of the Behaviors and **Change Precedence** by clicking on either the **Move Up** or **Move Down** button, to make the adjustment.

 	![alt](CloudFrontBehaviorSettings.png)